Depositary

 In international law, a depositary is a government or organization to which a multilateral treaty is entrusted.
 The principal functions of a depositary are codified in Article 77 of the Vienna Convention on the Law of Treaties.

+Belarus

+The phrase “A true copy shall be kept in the Archives of the Government of the Republic of Belarus, which shall send to the Contracting Parties which have signed this Agreement (or the Treaty or the Protocol) a certified copy thereof” is contained in numerous documents of the Commonwealth of Independent States, in particular in the Protocol to the Agreement on the Creation of the Commonwealth of Independent States, the Charter of the Commonwealth of Independent States, the Agreement on the Status of the Economic Court of the Commonwealth of Independent States, the Treaty on the Creation of the Economic Union and the Agreement on the Creation of a Free Trade Area of 1994.

 Belgium

 Belgium's Ministry of Foreign Affairs serves as the depositary for multilateral treaties such as the treaty establishing Eurocontrol.

 Canada

 Canada's Global Affairs Canada Treaty Law Division serves as the depositary for multilateral treaties such as the Arctic Search and Rescue Agreement.
+Canada is also one of two depositaries for the Treaty on Open Skies along with Hungary.

 France

 France's Ministry of Foreign and European Affairs serves as the depositary for multilateral treaties such as the Geneva Protocol.

 Italy

 Italy's Ministry of Foreign Affairs serves as the depositary for multilateral treaties such as the Treaty of Rome, which established the European Economic Community (a predecessor to the European Union).

 New Zealand

 New Zealand's Ministry of Foreign Affairs and Trade serves as the depositary for multilateral treaties such as the Trans-Pacific Strategic Economic Partnership Agreement and Trans-Pacific Partnership.